 Early Identification Program

-Each year the Virginia Tech Carilion School of Medicine accepts two students from groups who are underrepresented in medicine to an Early Identification Program, which provides intensive medical school preparation during two summer sessions.
+Each year the Virginia Tech Carilion School of Medicine accepts three students from groups who are underrepresented in medicine to an Early Identification Program, which provides intensive medical school preparation during two summer sessions.
 Completing both summers of enrichment and maintaining all program requirements can help a participant become a competitive applicant to medical school.

 Summer 1 (Rising Juniors)

 During the first summer, the selected students participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Fralin Biomedical Research Institute at VTC in Roanoke, Virginia.
 The Summer 1 program blends an emphasis on research with an introduction to clinical skills and MCAT overview and preparation.

 Summer 2 (Rising Seniors)

 During the second summer, the selected students participate in six weeks of clinical rotations throughout various departments at Carilion Clinic facilities in Roanoke, Virginia.
 The Summer 2 program emphasizes a range of clinical experiences, intensive MCAT preparation, and advising on the American Medical College Application Service (AMCAS) application.

 Early Identification Program participants are expected to complete their undergraduate studies in four years and to matriculate to medical school immediately following college graduation.
 It is suggested that participants take the MCAT by the fall of their senior year.
 While successful participants who apply to and interview at VTCSOM will receive special consideration for admission to the Virginia Tech Carilion School of Medicine, they are under no obligation to attend.

 To be eligible to apply to the Early Identification Program, Virginia State University, Virginia Tech, or Hampton University students must satisfy the following requirements: